-Outdoor dining cafes are permitted as an ancillary activity of any restaurant, pub, or other food and drink establishment.
-The operator of the outdoor dining cafe may be granted permission from the PEDB for cafes in the Building Frontage Zone and from the Board of Selectmen for cafes in the Public Frontage Zone.
-Town for locations on site and on the public sidewalk.
+Sidewalk dining is permitted as an ancillary activity of any restaurant, pub, or other food and drink establishment.
+The operator of the outdoor dining cafe may be granted a special permit from the PEDB for sidewalk dining in the Building Frontage Zone.
+Permission is required from the Board of Selectmen for sidewalk dining in the Public Frontage Zone.